Athlete search to air on CBC Sports

 - June 10, Halifax, NS (Canada Games Centre in partnership with Canadian Sport Centre Atlantic)

-- Early summer (date TBA), Montréal, QC (in partnership with Institut National du Sport)
+- July 8, Montréal, QC (in partnership with Institut National du Sport)

 - October 7, Toronto, ON (Toronto Pan Am Sports Centre in partnership with Canadian Sport Institute Ontario)

 About Canoe Kayak Canada

 Canoe Kayak Canada is the national governing body for competitive paddling in Canada.
 Canoe Kayak Canada has been one of Canada’s top performing summer sports having won an impressive count of 24 Olympic medals.
 Canoe Kayak Canada is a member-based organization which includes an intricate network of clubs as well as provincial, territorial and divisional paddling associations.
 Elite National Team athletes proudly represent Canada at various competitions around the globe – most notably the Olympic Games, Paralympic Games, Pan American Games, ICF World Cups as well as Junior, Under 23 and Senior World Championships.
 Follow Canoe Kayak Canada on Twitter, Facebook, Instagram and YouTube.

 For more information:

 Communications and Marketing Officer, Canoe Kayak Canada